How to Exercise with a broken foot?

 4. Yoga & Relaxation

-What you’ll need: A quiet room, a yoga mat or even a towel for that matter
+What you’ll need: A quiet room, a yoga mat, or even a towel, for that matter

-When dealing with chronic conditions such as Fibromyalgia or a broken bone, Yoga is always an excellent way to keep our blood flowing without straining the body too much.
+When dealing with chronic conditions such as Fibromyalgia or a broken bone, Yoga is always an excellent way to keep blood flowing without damaging the body too much.
 Start slow and steady by inhaling deeply through your nose while going into Child’s pose on all fours on your yoga mat.
 Hold this position for about ten deep breaths before moving on to the next exercise!